 - vaginal birth after cesarean

 - preterm birth, low birth weight infants, and neonatal death occurred at significantly lower rates in states with a high MISS score.

 The bottom line- the more midwives are integrated into the health care system the better outcomes are for both moms and babies.

 Hard to argue with that one right?
-Well we still have a lot of work to do to in the US to create a truly integrated system.
-Currently in the US approximately 10% of births are attended by midwives, whereas in other developed countries 50-75% of births are attended by midwives.
+Well, we still have a lot of work to do in the US to create a truly integrated system.
+Currently, in the US approximately 10% of births are attended by midwives, whereas in other developed countries 50-75% of births are attended by midwives.
 Several organizations are campaigning to increase access to midwifery care in the US.
-The World Health Organization, American College of Nurse Midwives, Midwives Alliance of North America, The Elephant Circle and more.
+The World Health Organization, American College of Nurse-Midwives, Midwives Alliance of North America, The Elephant Circle, and more.
 I often quote ANCM’s brochure- “Every Woman Deserves A Midwife”!
-So this year, 2020- International Year of the Nurse and Midwife you will hear a lot from us about midwifery model of care and the benefits to moms and babies.
+So this year, 2020- International Year of the Nurse and Midwife you will hear a lot from us about the midwifery model of care and the benefits to moms and babies.
 We hope that if you have received care from a midwife you have shared your experience far and wide!

 If you are looking for more information on the topics covered in this blog here are some references for your viewing pleasure!